usdigitalresponse/arpa-reporter/README.md

 See [Vue Configuration Reference](https://cli.vuejs.org/config/).

 ### Set up Notifications email account
-To send system notification emails, Cares-Reporter can use either AWS-SES or Nodemailer, which uses a regular email account to send notifications.
+To send system notification emails, Arpa-Reporter can use either AWS-SES or Nodemailer, which uses a regular email account to send notifications.
 Either way the account credentials are excluded from Git commits.
 Email settings are specified in the environment.
 For testing this is done in a .env file; for deployment it is done in the Environment tab of the Render.com dashboard.

 The tests are invoked from the project root directory with: